 Manuel Muñoz placing sample trays in the robot sample changer at BM23

-The samples needed to be stored in such a way as to allow the evolution of ore contents to be monitored periodically.
-A sample holder was specified by the focus group and a manufacturer identified.
-The sample holder manufacturing process is cost effective and there is a choice of reusable and disposable sample holders, the latter to avoid cross contamination.
+The samples need to be stored in such a way as to allow the evolution of ore contents to be monitored periodically.
+A sample holder was specified by the focus group and a manufacturer was identified.
+The sample holder manufacturing process is cost-effective and there is a choice of reusable and disposable sample holders, the latter to avoid cross-contamination.

-The equipment, hardware and data acquisition workflows are currently being commissioned, and a pilot run is on-going.
+The equipment, hardware and data acquisition workflows are currently being commissioned, and a pilot run is ongoing.
 Production of the complete system will be the first milestone to be reached and enabled by the STREAMLINE project.
-More advanced data analysis tools still remain to be put in place.
-Currently, the University of Montpellier are able to transform the raw data into a report for clients.
+More advanced data analysis tools remain to be put in place.
+Currently, the University of Montpellier can transform the raw data into a report for clients.
 The next challenge is to develop accelerated data analysis and advanced data reduction at the ESRF.

 The new EBS synchrotron source makes it possible to reach detection limits down to the ppm level.
 The system that has been developed will provide interesting opportunities for industrial and academic users in the future, particularly in mining, chemistry and accelerated materials discovery.